VyhrystMax/test-task/README.md

 Task:

-You need to detect if auction HTML or JSON contain "Preview" button or value and filter such auctions before output.
+You need to detect if auction HTML or JSON contain "Preview" button or value and remove such auctions from output.